Welcome

 • Build Configuration: If you are starting with source code or a dockerfile, the build configuration shows you where the source code is and the strategy to build the application, parameters to be passed to your build and more.
 You can explore and edit openshift build configuration YAML using web console, if you desire to change it.
 Each time you start a build, it runs a pod inside which the application build happens.
 The result of the build is typically a container image that gets saved in a container registry (integrated registry on your openshift cluster by default)

 • Deployment or Deployment Configuration: DeploymentConfig is an openshift concept that predates kubernetes deployment.
-You can use either of these.
+The DeploymentConfig is deprecated, we don’t use these anymore for new deployments and all old DeploymentConfigs will be converted to deployments.
 These are the configurations for how your application is deployed, the environment variables to be passed to our container, external configurations to be passed via configmaps, storage mounts etc. This defines the configuration for your running application.
-OpenShift runs a deployment pod that executes deployment and once your application pod stands up, the deployment pod completes.

 • Service Kubernetes service frontends a set of pods and proxies traffic to your application pods.